Eberhard Aurich

-Eberhard Aurich (born 10 December 1946) is a former German politician and high-ranking functionary of the Free German Youth (FDJ).

-In the German Democratic Republic, he served as the First Secretary of the FDJ from 1983 to 1989.
+Eberhard Aurich (born 10 December 1946) is an East German former politician and high-ranking functionary of the Free German Youth (FDJ), the only legal youth movement in East Germany, which he led as First Secretary from 1983 to 1989.
 He was the last First Secretary before the Peaceful Revolution.

-Aurich has since distanced himself from the GDR.
+Aurich has since distanced himself from East Germany.

-Life and career

-Early career
+Early life

-Eberhard Aurich was active as a child in the Ernst Thälmann Pioneer Organization and became a member of the FDJ in 1960.
-After attending the EOS Karl Marx in Karl-Marx-Stadt and completing vocational training with a high school diploma as a concrete specialist, he studied from 1965 to 1969 at the Pedagogical University of Zwickau, graduating as a certified teacher for German and Staatsbürgerkunde, civics designed to indoctrinate children to support the GDR's political system and the SED.
+Eberhard Aurich was born on 10 December 1946 in Chemnitz, which at the time was part of the Soviet occupation zone, to a working-class family.
+As a child, he was active as a child in the Ernst Thälmann Pioneer Organization and became a member of its parent organization, the Free German Youth in 1960.
+He attended the Extended Secondary School Karl Marx in Karl-Marx-Stadt and completed vocational training with a high school diploma as a concrete specialist.
+Thereafter, he studied from 1965 to 1969 at the Pedagogical University of Zwickau, graduating as a certified teacher for German and Staatsbürgerkunde, civics education designed to indoctrinate children to support the East German political system and the SED.
+During his studies, in 1967, he became a member of the ruling Socialist Unity Party.

-Aurich never worked as teacher, being immediately recruited into FDJ.
+Aurich never worked as teacher, as he was immediately recruited into the FDJ apparatus.

+Free German Youth career

-Early FDJ career
+Early involvement

-In 1967, at the age of 21, he became a member of the ruling Socialist Unity Party (SED).

-From 1969 onwards, he worked full-time for the FDJ, initially at the Bezirk leadership in Karl-Marx-Stadt, becoming a Secretary in 1971.
-From 1972 to 1977, he served as the deputy head of the student department of the Central Council of the FDJ.
+From 1969 onwards, he worked full-time for the FDJ, initially at the Bezirk Karl-Marx-Stadt FDJ leadership, becoming a Secretary in 1971.
+From 1972 to 1977, he served as the deputy head of the student department of the FDJ Central Council in Berlin.